tiboitel/portfolio/README.md

 ## Deployment 📦

-To deploy my portfolio online, I recommend using [Netlify](https://netlify.com) for its ease of use.
+To deploy my portfolio online, I recommend using [Netlify](https://netlify.com) for its ease of use but any hosting provider will do it.

 ## Technologies Used 🛠️